There are no products in your shopping cart.

 No question is too big or small and you can call about yourself, a family member or a friend.
 If you aren’t sure what your cervical screening (smear test) results mean, are feeling worried about symptoms or are trying to come to terms with a recent diagnosis then we’re here.
 We can talk you through the next steps, help you find support and just listen.

-Opening hours for the phone line depend on the availability of our amazing volunteers.
+Opening hours for the phone line depend on the availability of our amazing staff and volunteers.
 Please check regularly as times may change.
-If the lines aren’t open or you can’t get through to us on the phone, you can submit a question on our Ask the Expert service.

-Please note - the helpline can only accept calls made from within the UK.
+Please note – the helpline can only accept enquiries from people living in the UK.

 Closed |